 - Document all TGIF-related activity and author TGIF’s annual report; maintain and update TGIF archives

-TGIF’s Coordinator will be hired via open recruitment.
+TGIF’s Manager will be hired via open recruitment.
 Candidates must understand and agree to comply with all of TGIF’s Bylaws and supporting documents.
-The Committee may recommend that the Director of the SERC dismiss the Coordinator in response to poor performance.
-Only the Director of the SERC has the authority to dismiss TGIF’s Coordinator.
+The Committee may recommend that the Director of the SERC dismiss the Manager in response to poor performance.
+Only the Director of the SERC has the authority to dismiss TGIF’s Manager.

-SECTION 2.3 – SALARY OF THE GRANT COORDINATOR
+SECTION 2.3 – SALARY OF THE GRANT MANAGER

-Funds for TGIF’s Coordinator compensation (salary and benefits) are allocated annually from TGIF’s budget before the amount available to be allocated for projects is calculated.
-The amount of TGIF’s Coordinator compensation will be commensurate with the level appropriate to the responsibilities of the position.
+Funds for TGIF’s Manager compensation (salary and benefits) are allocated annually from TGIF’s budget before the amount available to be allocated for projects is calculated.
+The amount of TGIF’s Manager compensation will be commensurate with the level appropriate to the responsibilities of the position.

-SECTION 2.4 –OPERATIONAL BUDGET FOR THE GRANT COORDINATOR
+SECTION 2.4 –OPERATIONAL BUDGET FOR THE GRANT MANAGER

-TGIF’s Coordinator may submit an annual budget request to TGIF’s Committee for funds to be used for operational expenses incurred by the Coordinator in the performance of their duties.
+TGIF’s Manager may submit an annual budget request to TGIF’s Committee for funds to be used for operational expenses incurred by the Manager in the performance of their duties.

 SECTION 3.1 – ALLOCATION OF FUNDS BY THE GRANT MAKING COMMITTEE